intel/llvm/sycl/doc/OptionalDeviceFeatures.md

 describe the set of optional features that a kernel uses (with the exception of the required work-group or sub-group size).

-As will see later, it will be very helpful to decorate all APIs in DPC++ headers that correspond to optional kernel features with the `[[sycl::requires()]]` attribute.
+As we will see later, it will be very helpful to decorate all APIs in DPC++ headers that correspond to optional kernel features with the `[[sycl::requires()]]` attribute.
 For example, the declaration of the `sycl::half` type would look like this: